acst52/Brainy-Notes/README.md

 If you have any questions about this project, you can contact me at acst52@gmail.com.

 You can find more of my work at [acst52](https://github.com/acst52/).
+Thanks for reading!